Quick Ways to Uncover the Content

 So, depending on the level, the focus is on different topics:

 as a CFA level 1 candidate, you should particularly focus on Financial Reporting and Analysis, Ethics and Quantitative Methods.
-These are the topics which are given the highest number of questions per each exam session.
+These are the most important level 1 topics.
 Also, keep in mind that Fixed Income, Derivatives, and FRA are considered to be the most difficult level 1 topics.

-as a CFA level 2 candidate, you should put the most effort into Equity Investments, Financial Reporting and Analysis, Fixed Income and Derivatives.
-While for the first three you can expect more questions than for the rest of the topics, the last three are the most challenging when their difficulty is taken into account.
+as a CFA level 2 candidate, you should put the most effort into Equity Investments, Ethics, Financial Reporting and Analysis, Fixed Income and Derivatives.
+While for the first 4 you can expect more questions than for the rest of the topics, the last 3 are the most challenging when their difficulty is taken into account.